moabu/cluster-mgr/README.md

 </table>

-22 will be used by Cluster Manager to pull logs and make adjustments to the systems.
-80 and 443 are self explanatory.
-1636, 4444 and 8989 are necessary for LDAP usage and replication.
-7777 and 8888 are for securing communication between the Proxy server and the Gluu servers with stunnel.
+- 22 will be used by Cluster Manager to pull logs and make adjustments to the systems.

+- 80 and 443 are self explanatory.

+- 1636, 4444 and 8989 are necessary for LDAP usage and replication.

+- 7777 and 8888 are for securing communication between the Proxy server and the Gluu servers with stunnel.

 ## Installing Cluster Manager

+### SSH & Keypairs

-1) First we must give Gluu Cluster Manager the ability to establish an ssh connection to the servers that are going to be added to the cluster.
+Give Cluster Manager the ability to establish an ssh connection to the servers in the cluster.
 This includes the NGINX/Load-balancing server:

 `ssh-keygen -t rsa`

-- This will provide you with a prompt to create a key-pair.
-Make sure that you **do not input a password here**, so Cluster Manager can open connections to the servers.
+- This will initiate a prompt to create a key-pair. **Do not input a password here**.
+Cluster Manager must be able to open connections to the servers.

-- Now copy that key (default is `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file of all servers in the cluster, including your NGINX server (if you're not going to use another load-balancing service).
+- Copy the key (default is `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file of all servers in the cluster, including the NGINX server (unless another load-balancing service will be used).

 **This HAS to be the root authorized_keys or Cluster Manager will not work**

+### Install dependencies

-2) Install the necessary dependencies on the Gluu Cluster Manager machine:
+Install the necessary dependencies on the Gluu Cluster Manager machine:

 ```
 sudo apt-get update